tarantool/doc/sphinx/book/box/box_schema.rst

     Grant :ref:`privileges <authentication-privileges>` to a user.

     :param string user-name: the name of the user
-    :param string privileges: either privilege,object-type,object-name
+    :param string privileges: privilege,object-type,object-name
-                              or privilege,'universe' where privilege =
-                              'read' or 'write' or 'execute' or a combination and object-type = 'space' or 'function'.
+                              where privilege = 'read' or 'write' or 'execute' or a combination, and object-type = 'space' or 'function'.
+                              Or: privilege,'universe'.
                               Or: role-name.

+    If :samp:`'function','{object-name}'` is specified, then a _func tuple with that object-name must exist.

     **Examples:**